 How Poor Oral Care Can Contribute To Poor Health In The Older Person

-- Periodontal (gum) disease carries a higher risk of stroke and heart disease, says the American Academy of Periodontology.
+- Periodontal (gum) disease affects your general health.
+In fact, gum disease carries a higher risk of adverse medical conditions, such as stroke and heart disease, says the American Academy of Periodontology.

 - The American Academy of Periodontology also reports that recently, scientists “uncovered a potential link between P. gingivalis, the bacteria associated with periodontal disease (commonly known as gum disease) and Alzheimer’s.”

-- We’ve known for decades that heart conditions can be worse when people don’t take care of their oral health.
+- We’ve known for decades that cardiovascular disease can be worse in people who have poor oral health.
 Over my thirty-plus years in dentistry, I have seen many patients who came in to the office because their cardiologist “made me”.
 In fact, the American Dental Association (ADA) reports that, “Several studies link chronic inflammation from periodontitis with the development of cardiovascular problems.
 Some evidence suggests that oral bacteria may be linked to heart disease, arterial blockages and stroke.”

-- “There is a strong link between tooth loss and malnutrition,” says AARP.
+- Unfortunately, some older people have a poor diet.
+Nutritional deficiencies can result in missing teeth.
+“There is a strong link between tooth loss and malnutrition,” says AARP.
 “Among older patients who received treatment at the Rutgers School of Dental Medicine clinic, more than 25 percent showed signs of malnutrition or were at risk for malnutrition.”